parshinsh/parshinsh.github.io/index.md

 ## Biography

 Hi!
 I’m a third-year PhD student in the Computer Science department at Virginia Tech, advised by Prof. [Chandan Reddy](https://people.cs.vt.edu/reddy/).
-Prior to starting my PhD, I worked at [Gilead Sciences](https://www.gilead.com/) as AI Scientist Intern.
+Prior to starting my PhD, I worked at [Gilead Sciences](https://www.gilead.com/) as Data Scientist Intern.
 I completed my MS in Operations Research at Virginia Tech, and obtained my BS from [Sharif University of Technology](https://en.sharif.edu/).

 ## Research Interests
 My primary research interests revolve around AI for Science and Engineering.
 Most of my works fall into one of these categories: